 Imagine for a second what it’s like to be a toddler.
 You’re learning how to talk, walk, climb stairs, and generally understand the world around you.
 With all this change happening, you’d probably want some things to stay the same.
 One of the things you can try to control is what you eat.
 Many toddlers shy away from new foods, using their newly-discovered autonomy to reject anything unfamiliar on their plate.
 Toddlers may also reject foods that they’ll eventually enjoy, so it’s a good idea to offer once-rejected foods again every time you cook them, to see if they seem more appealing this time around.

 As a parent, you might feel exasperated when your toddler refuses to eat.
-But this is all normal, and in time, your toddler will learn to be more flexible with his food.
+But this is all normal, and in time, your toddler will learn to be more flexible with her food.

 Understanding your role as a parent

 There’s only a certain amount of influence that you can have on your toddler’s eating habits.
-You may not be able to convince him that broccoli isn’t too strange a texture to eat.
-You probably can’t rationally explain to him that the cut-up fruit he is rejecting today is the same fruit he loved last week.
-In the end, often, all that you can do is serve him a variety of healthy foods, and encourage him to use his newfound freedom to try the things on his plate.
+You may not be able to convince her that broccoli isn’t too strange a texture to eat.
+You probably can’t rationally explain to her that the cut-up fruit she is rejecting today is the same fruit she loved last week.
+In the end, often, all that you can do is serve her a variety of healthy foods, and encourage her to use her newfound freedom to try the things on her plate.

 Meal prep for a picky toddler

 There are a few things in particular that parents can find helpful when they’re deciding what food to prepare for toddlers, and how.

 - Involve your toddler in the meal prep process: A common (but totally understandable) mealtime mistake is keeping your toddler away from food until it’s served on a plate.
 But studies show that toddlers are less likely to reject a food if they’ve been exposed to it before it’s time to eat a meal.
 You might have your toddler help stir food with a spoon, or use their hands to add condiments to a salad before you’re sitting down to eat.